 In an MBA program, you are expected to get involved outside of the classroom to improve your leadership ability.
 Here are just a few leadership opportunities at Georgetown McDonough.

-- Student organizations: Students have access to over 40 clubs and 350 board positions available for you to hone your leadership skills.
+Student organizations: Students have access to over 40 clubs and 350 board positions to help you to hone your leadership skills.

 Case competitions: Through industry-specific case competitions, students develop leadership skills, assess problems, and pitch solutions to industry experts within intense 24-48 hour periods.